 Daylight Saving Time is the practice of setting clocks forward by one hour during the spring months to extend evening daylight and turning them back in the fall to gain the hour back.
 The United States of America is one of the few countries that still implements DST.
 Now, debates arise about its importance as many argue against it due to its vast complications.

 The concept of DST was introduced in 1895 by New Zealand entomologist George Hudson.
 He wanted more daylight hours to collect insects.
-Alternatively, Germany established DST in May of 1916, as a way to conserve fuel during World War I.
+Germany established DST in May of 1916, as a way to conserve fuel during World War I.

 Originally put in place to have energy-saving benefits, many argue that it is outdated as technology allows for more efficient energy usage.
 In fact, many argue that having time shifts may harm health and well-being as research suggests that the time shift can disrupt sleep, especially in the spring when people feel like they are getting up ‘earlier’ due to the time change.